China Global Television Network: COVID-19 misinformation

 In April 2020, the non-governmental organization Reporters Without Borders criticized CGTN for engaging in disinformation regarding COVID-19.
 The United States Department of State described CGTN's output on COVID-19 as part of a wider government-led disinformation campaign.
 In April 2021, the European External Action Service published a report that cited Chinese state media outlets, including CGTN, as spreading disinformation to present Western vaccines as unsafe.

 French journalist controversy

 In March 2021, an investigation by Le Monde claimed that a supposed French journalist for CGTN named "Laurène Beaumond" was a fabricated identity.
 Le Figaro disputed this, saying "Beaumond" was a real French journalist from Sarthe, but had been publishing for CGTN under a pseudonym.
 Le Figaro said they had interviewed "Beaumond", under the condition that her true identity be kept secret.

-Accusation of antisemitism
+Israel coverage

-In May 2021, Israel's embassy in Beijing accused CGTN of "blatant antisemitism" when it broadcast an antisemitic trope during the 2021 Israel–Palestine crisis.
+In May 2021, Israel's embassy in Beijing accused CGTN of "blatant antisemitism" when it said that "powerful lobbies" of Jews and the "influence of wealthy Jews" in the United States were responsible for America's pro-Israel position during the 2021 Israel–Palestine crisis.

+A week after the 2023 Hamas-led attack on Israel, CGTN journalist Stephanie Freid visited Sderot and reported that during a shootout at the local police station, "Hamas fighters and their police captives were apparently killed when Israeli forces opened fire on the station with a tank."
+CGTN's report was cited by pro-Palestine outlets such as Indonesian news sites Republika and Tribunnews.com, as well as Belgian alternative media website DeWereldMorgen to support the controversial claim that Israeli forces killed their own soldiers and civilians during the attack.